18F/join.tts.gsa.gov/pages/positions/pif-presidential-innovation-fellow-gs15.md

     href: "#what-to-expect"
 ---

-We're hiring the next cohort of Presidential Innovation Fellows at the GS 15 level to help us build amazing products for our agency partners.
+The Presidential Innovation Fellows program is now accepting application for thier next cohort.
+More information about the program and the application process can be found at [PIF.gov](https://presidentialinnovationfellows.gov/).
 This page includes key objectives for the role as well as the official job description.
 The Duties and Qualifications on this page are specific to the GS-15 level position.
-You can apply at the bottom or learn more about the application process at [PIF.gov](https://presidentialinnovationfellows.gov/).
+You can apply using the link at bottom of this page or directly at [apply.pif.gov](https://apply.pif.gov/).

 **Quick Links to Posting Sections**
 - [Role summary]({{site.baseurl}}/join/pif-presidential-innovation-fellow/#role-summary)